how to get the most out of your HostHatch VPS

 Recently I've migrated to HostHatch as my hosting provider, and while switching (even before, actually) I noticed that my target plan (NVME 16 GB) had only 75 GB of NVMe storage.
 This is why I also bought Storage VPS 1 TB on the side for $5 which has an HDD so it is not as expensive.

-This blog post is meant to serve as a guide to how to get the most out of your HostHatch VPS by using NFSv4.2 (or whatever the latest is at the time you're reading this), Cachefilesd, zRAM, swap, and IPTables, as well as trying to follow common security practices which should be "good enough" for any average person.
+This blog post is meant to serve as a guide to how to get the most out of your HostHatch VPS by using NFSv4.2 (or whatever the latest is at the time you're reading this), Cachefilesd, zRAM, swap, and IPTables (as well as IPSet and Fail2ban), as well as trying to follow common security practices which should be "good enough" for any average person.

 This guide, of course, may be applied to other hosting providers, but not everything might be applicable or as easy as described here on other hosting providers.
 The more changes you make on your end, the more changes you will need to make using this guide.